vasantsaladi/Hoo_Hacks/README.md

 - **Data-Driven Savings**: Statistical model projects average ROI of 280% in the first year
 - **Environmental Impact**: Quantitative analysis shows potential to reduce CO2 emissions by up to 2.5kg per kg of food saved
 - **Operational Efficiency**: Data analysis indicates payback period of approximately 3 months for implementation costs

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 _Food Waste Predictor - Data-driven solutions for food waste reduction._